-- Beta-glucan, a soluble fiber found in oats and barley, is proven to have antidiabetic and cholesterol lowering effects.
-The stickiness of oats and barley is from the soluble fiber creates viscosity, which slows down the absorption and diffusion of glucose, reducing postprandial hyperglycemia and insulin secretion.
+Beta-glucan, a soluble fiber found in oats and barley, is proven to have antidiabetic and cholesterol-lowering effects.
+The stickiness of oats and barley from the soluble fiber creates viscosity, which slows down the absorption and diffusion of glucose, reducing postprandial hyperglycemia and insulin secretion.

-- Brown rice includes the outermost layer of the rice kernal which helps keep the nutritional values including dietary fiber, essential fatty acids, and various vitamins and trace elements.
-According to a recent study, not only brown rice consumption group maintain lower blood sugar, but it also helps to stay fuller longer than white rice consumption group.
+Brown rice includes the outermost layer of the rice kernel which helps keep the nutritional values including dietary fiber, essential fatty acids, and various vitamins and trace elements.
+According to a recent study, not only brown rice consumption group maintain lower blood sugar, but it also helps to stay fuller longer than the white rice consumption group.

-- Quinoa, a small, nutrient-packed ancient grain, are widely available and can be easily found.
+Quinoa, a small, nutrient-packed ancient grain, is widely available and can be easily found.
 It is known to be a complete protein, with all nine essential amino acids.
-The antioxidant and anti-inflammatory properties of quinoa has been proven to lower the oxidative stress that could lead to diabetes and cardiovascular diseases.
+The antioxidant and anti-inflammatory properties of quinoa have been proven to lower the oxidative stress that could lead to diabetes and cardiovascular diseases.

 2. Lean Meats